-- 45. On March 7, 2020, New York Governor Andrew Cuomo declared a Disaster Emergency for the entire state of New York as a result of COVID-19. - 46.
-On March 12, 2020, Governor Cuomo set restrictions on large gatherings. - 47.
-On March 20, 2020, the State of New York issued a stay-at-home order that all non-essential workers must stay at home as a result of the COVID-19 pandemic.
-To date, this order has been extended to at least May 15, 2020. - 48.
-On April 17, 2020, the State of New York ordered all individuals over the age of two to wear a face covering when in a public place. - 49.
-Further, on April 10, 2020, President Trump seemed to support insurance coverage for business loss like that suffered by the Plaintiff.
+60. On March 7, 2020, New York Governor Andrew Cuomo declared a Disaster Emergency for the entire state of New York as a result of COVID-19.

+61. On March 12, 2020, Governor Cuomo set restrictions on large gatherings.

+62. On March 20, 2020, the State of New York issued a stay-at-home order that all nonessential workers must stay at home as a result of the COVID-19 pandemic.
+This order was subsequently extended to May 15, 2020, and has been extended several times thereafter.

+63. On April 17, 2020, the State of New York ordered all individuals over the age of two to wear a face covering when in a public place.

+64. The Orders were issued due to the presence of the coronavirus throughout the state, including causing physical loss and damage to property in and around Plaintiff's Insured Property.

+65. Further, on April 10, 2020, then President Trump seemed to support insurance coverage for business loss like that suffered by the Plaintiff.